AstraZeneca/skywalkR-graph-features/CONTRIBUTING.md

 ### Ask a question ⁉️

-Using our_package and got stuck?
+Using our notebooks and got stuck?
 Post your question as an [issue on GitHub][new_issue].
 While we cannot offer user support, we'll try to do our best to address it, as questions often lead to better documentation or the discovery of bugs.

 Want to ask a question in private?
 Contact the package maintainer by [email]: mailto:michael.ughetto@astrazeneca.com.